-Synaptic weights are modified by a compensatory Hebbian learning rule described by Equations 4 and 5 (see [Huyck, 2004]).
+Synaptic weights are modified by a compensatory Hebbian learning rule described by Equations 4 and 5.
 Equation 4 is applied when neurons i and j fire in the same cycle.
-Equation 5 is an anti-Hebbian rule applied when the presynaptic neuron i fires and the postsynaptic neuron j does not.
+Equation 5 is an anti-Hebbian rule applied when the presynaptic neuron i fires and the post-synaptic neuron j does not.